 "While salaries are more competitive in Malta than in some other destinations, labour costs make up only part of our total product costs, and when everything is factored in, Malta ranks very well.
 Malta also offers an attractive living environment, which makes it easy for us to attract talent from abroad."

-Mathias Ridal, Customer Service Director
+Mathias Ridal, Director at Crane Currency

 Malta’s manufacturing sector offers a fine case study of systematic change.
 In its early days most of the activity was locally oriented and primarily revolved around the food, beverage and furniture sectors.
 Immediately after gaining independence from Britain, Malta sold itself as a low-cost manufacturing base for foreign firms with easy access to export markets.
 Cheap labour and tax incentives attracted international investors.
 German toy manufacturer Playmobil and UK packaging specialist Toly were among the first companies to open plants on the island.
 Textile, leather, plastic and tobacco producers followed, and together over the subsequent three decades they employed thousands of people.
 While the 1990s saw electronic and engineering companies expanding their operations into Malta, it became slowly apparent that the challenges of globalisation and the rise of lower-cost locations in Asia required a complete rethink of the island’s manufacturing industry.
 In order to maintain its competitive edge, Malta moved away from labour-intensive industries and encouraged companies to focus on high-value-added activities.

 US-company Methode Electronics opened its operations on the island in 1966.
-In Malta, the company manufactures electronic equipment for a number of sectors, including sports vehicles and advanced machinery, and employs more than 1,200 people.
+In Malta, the company manufactures electronic equipment for a number of sectors, including sports vehicles and advanced machinery and employs more than 1,200 people.

 A New Reality